jy-yuan/jy-yuan.github.io/_pages/about.md

 * B.Eng. in Computer Science and Technology, 2017 - 2021.
 Tsinghua University, Beijing, China

+### News

+- Mar.
+2023: One paper accepted by ISCA 2023

+- Feb.
+2023: One paper accepted by ICASSP 2023

+- Feb.
+2023: Two papers accepted by DAC 2023

+- Jan.
+2023: EyeCoD selected as an IEEE Micro Top Pick 2023

 ### Publications

 Please refer to [publications](https://jy-yuan.github.io/publications/).